Explore Ways to Quickly Build Selenium Tests with Ranorex Webtestit: Hands-on Ranorex Webtestit Review Tutorial

 Currently, Selenium Webdriver is the most popular solution for web test automation.
-It is open source, and works on major desktops & supports leading development languages.
+It is open-source, works on major desktops & supports leading development languages.
 However, it is a chore to set up and requires specific expertise in Selenium to master.

 But Ranorex Webtestit is much more than just an IDE.
-It is a complete web testing toolset that eliminates the hassle of setting up and maintaining a Selenium Webdriver test environment.
+This is a complete web testing toolset that eliminates the hassle of setting up and maintaining a Selenium Webdriver test environment.

 Also Read => Ranorex Studio Tutorial